 And when thou hast accomplished them, lie again on thy right side, and thou shalt bear the iniquity of the house of Judah forty days: I have appointed thee each day for a year.

 Both of these verses reveal a clear formula that each “day” is equal to 1 year.
 We can also see this in the story concerning Jacob and Rachel.
 Jacob served Laban seven years for Rachel’s hand in marriage, but when the seven years were up, he was given Leah to wed.
 He was then told by Laban to work another seven years for Rachel.
 The way this is expressed will be further validation of the previous examples.
 Here is the verse that conveys this:

 Fulfill her week, and we will give thee this also for the service which thou shalt serve with me yet seven other years.

 In this verse, a week is demonstrated to be equal to seven years.
 Since there are seven days in a week, this would make the value of each day to be one year.

 These examples demonstrate one should calculate prophecies of time on a one day = 1- year basis.
 One should convert other prophetic time increments such as hours, weeks, months, and years to days to compute the correct time values.
 An example of how this works is that of an hour.
 Since an hour is 1/24th of a day and there are 365 days in a year, 24 must be divided into 365 to find its value.
-The solution works out to be 15 days.
+The solution works out to be 15 days no matter which calendar you use.
 Now you know that when our Lord mentions an hour in a prophetic verse, he is referring to a period of 15 days.
 By using the day as the key, we can solve most of the prophecies of time in the Bible.